minima-global/minidocs/docs/runanode/selectplatform/linux_desktop.md

 Every 8 hours, the Watchtower will check whether there is a new version of Minima and will update if so.

-Continue to access your MiniDapp hub and setup your Incentive Program account to start earning Rewards.
+Continue to access your MiniDapp hub.

 ## Access your MiniDapp hub